shaotaoliu/CiCiLib/README.md

 # CiCiLib Package

-This is a simple package shows how to create and use package
+This is a simple package shows how to create and use a SwiftUI package